-Certification was never sought for the CHTS because of the number of shortcomings identified by the NRC's 2006 review of the MRFSS.
-Being a legacy survey, however, it continued until a superior design could be developed and implemented.
-Once the FES was developed and certified, which was nearly an 8-year process from first pilot study to the signing of a certification memorandum, it required a 3-year benchmarking period to compare the effort estimates derived from the CHTS and FES.
-The CHTS was discontinued as of January 2018.
+Certification was never sought for the CHTS because of the number of shortcomings identified by the National Academies' 2006 review of the MRFSS.
+Being a legacy survey, however, it continued to be implemented until the transition to the FES was completed.